gregcartwright/dissertation/NewPlan.md

 Looked at all emergency admissions for a year of patients aged >= 75, mean age of these was 84.

+Frailty is a predictor of inpatient mortality that is independent of confounding variables.
+CFS of 7 or 8 and EWS >=4 gives high risk of inpatient mortality.
+They suggest that CFS of theis level should be used to trigger early planning of care escalation, and that frailty generally can be used to focus on personalised care planning and excalation plannning.

 ### Kingsfund 2014
 Frailty is common amongst those who are housebound live in a care home or who have home care needs.
 This is in line with the CFS definitions of frailty.